collin-takasaki/collin-takasaki.github.io/projects/constrained-cooking.md

 My contribution to the project was in the recipe database.
 I defined the recipe database, created the "Add Recipe" that entered information into the database, as well as made the foundation for the "View Recipe" page (the formatting was handled by another member).
 I also created the vendor database and gave it basic functionality (another member expanded its capabilities).

+In order to create the code for the "Add Recipe" page, I needed to remake a large amount of code from our previous class assignments.
+Due to the incompatibility of the database structure and the autoform package (autoform wasn't built to handle arrays well), I had to use a different method to handle creating entries that used states.
+By using a state, I was able to handle the arrays and objects and enter them into the database correctly.

 <img class="ui image" src="https://constrainedcooking.github.io/images/viewrecipepage.PNG">